-Professor Tolullah Oni is an urban epidemiologist at the Medical Research Council Epidemiology Unit and a Public Health Physician Scientist at the University of Cambridge, UK.
-She is also a Clinical Senior Research Fellow at the University of Cambridge Global Public Health Research programme.
+Professor Tolullah Oni is an urban epidemiologist at the Medical Research Council Epidemiology Unit and a Public Health Physician-Scientist at the University of Cambridge, UK.
+She is also a Clinical Senior Research Fellow at the University of Cambridge’s Global Public Health Research programme.
 Moreover, she is an Associate Professor at the University of Cape Town (UCT), South Africa.

-Oni was born in Lagos, the most populous city of Nigeria.
-When she was seven years old, she watched a television documentary about cardiac surgery, and has since then wanted to be a paediatric cardiac surgeon.
-Owing to this childhood dream of hers, she trained in medicine with international heath at University College London and received her bachelor’s in 2001.
+Oni was born in Lagos, the most populous city in Nigeria.
+When she was seven years old, she watched a television documentary about cardiac surgery and has since then wanted to be a paediatric cardiac surgeon.
+Owing to this childhood dream of hers, she trained in medicine with international health at University College London and received her bachelor’s in 2001.

 While training as a house surgeon in different hospitals in the UK and Australia, starting with HIV work in London, where Oni aimed to research and understands what the drivers of the disease were and their impact on health.
 This interest of hers brought her to the University of Cape Town in South Africa, where she spent seven years in a research post studying TB diagnostics and working with HIV patients at the Institute of Infectious Disease and Molecular Medicine, subsequently getting her Master’s in Public Health (Epidemiology) during this period.

 During that same period, Oni completed her Ph.D. in 2012 from Imperial College London.
 After her time at UCT, she spent eleven years carrying out research in South Africa, where completed her Public Health Medical Speciality Training as a Fellow of the College of Public Health Medicine, South Africa in 2015.
 This was the first time she got a chance to understand populations and their health, which helped her realize that other factors also influence health.
 This motivated her to understand what these influences mean at a local, national and global level.